tobimori/better-auth-attio-plugin/README.md

 })
 ```

+> [!NOTE]
-> **Note**: You can create adapters for any Better Auth model to sync with any Attio object, not just users and organizations.
+> You can create adapters for any Better Auth model to sync with any Attio object, not just users and organizations.

 ## Support